Delhi government to restore monuments under its jurisdiction | Law-Order

 The work of preserving the Qudsia Bagh has also been taken up by the Delhi government.
 The government has not only done the maintenance of the buildings at the site, but has also ''given a new look to the garden,'' it added.
 These monuments each will soon get a state-of-the-art museum, the statement said.

+Famous Dara Shukoh Library was a ''victim of neglect'' for years and had ''become dilapidated'', he alleged.
+The Delhi government gave it a priority and accorded it its real identity, he tweeted and shared pictures from before and after restoration work.

+In another tweet, he shared images of Qudsiya Bagh and wrote that restoration work done at that site too.

+''I will visit these sites this week and take stock of the maintenance work,'' Sisodia tweeted.
 Delhi's famous Malcha Mahal will also get a makeover soon.
 The government is planning to restore this popular monument soon and highlight its historical importance.
-The government is already in the process of restoring the Azimganj Serai, located in Sunder Nagar and phase-I of the restoration work has already been completed, it said.
+The government is already in the process of restoring the Azimganj Serai, located in Sunder Nagar and phase-I of the restoration work has already been completed, the statement said.

 ''Very soon, we will begin the work on phase-II,'' Sisodia said.